 The definition of senescence has until recently been limited to proliferation-competent cells and tissues.
-However, our work has shown that post-mitotic neurons in a mouse brain can develop a senescent-like phenotype, but the mechanisms behind this are still unknown.
+However, the lab's team has demonstrated that post-mitotic neurons in a mouse brain can develop a senescent-like phenotype, but the mechanisms behind this are still unknown.

 The work in Dr. Jurk's Lab is focused on elucidating physiological and molecular links driving brain aging and neurodegeneration, with particular focus on the impact of neuroinflammation on age-related cognitive decline.
 See related research.

 Cellular senescence in liver disease

 Senescence is a major contributor to age-related tissue degeneration and has been shown to be involved in nonalcoholic fatty liver disease (NAFLD).

 The Biology of Aging and Age-Related Diseases Lab has recently shown how cellular senescence contributes to liver disease and how elimination of senescent cells can slow down NAFLD and may even prevent progression of NAFLD to hepatocellular carcinoma (HCC).
 The research team is optimizing biomarker assays for human liver biopsy samples.

 Dr. Jurk's ultimate goal is to expand treatment options by advancing knowledge about nonalcoholic fatty liver disease.
 See related research.